ArtemNerhiiko/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 **Adaptation:**

-Air resistance introduces a velocity-dependent drag force, often modeled as $F_d = -kv (linear resistance)$ or $F_d = -kv^2 (quadratic resistance)$.
+Air resistance introduces a velocity-dependent drag force, often modeled as $F_d = -kv$ (linear resistance) or $F_d = -kv^2$ (quadratic resistance).
 These forces cause the projectile to deviate from the ideal parabolic trajectory, leading to a more realistic path that can be computed numerically.

 ### Coriolis Effect on Large-Scale Motion